FoldedSenpai/country-lookup-slack/README.md

-# slackapp1
+# Slack Country Lookup app
-This is a Slack app that quickly fetches country information.
+This is a Slack app that quickly fetches country information from https://restcountries.com API.